codatory/rmbug/README.md

 the quality of contributions and project health.
 Documentation that you might want to read before contributing can be found [here](https://github.com/mario/rmbug/tree/master/doc).

-## How do I install rmBug for production on Ubuntu 11.10?
+## How do I install rmBug for production on Ubuntu 11.10 or Debian 6?

 Before running the magical command, you might want to install curl and nano by issuing the following
 command: